Updated: Apr 13

 The main road on the southern border of Table Mountain was impassible.
 When I say impassible, I mean a man with a large 4x4 truck parked on the main road, because he could not get his truck down it.
 We were in a Ford Focus.
 Time to hoof it.
 Walking at breakneck speeds, we made short work of the outer road.
 Why were we walking so fast and not enjoying the day?
 We saw our main quarry.
 A flock of white geese so large, it made the water they floated on disappear.
 When they flushed from an eagle or hunter, they moved like a living cloud.
 Unparalleled in synchronicity and beauty.
 Okay, yes, it is a massive flock of noisy, pooping geese.
 I'm being slightly hyperbolic because it was a magical moment.

 The geese were still a significant distance from the main entry point.
 Too far to ID, and too far for photographs.
 We were going to have to walk the embankments to get closer.
 Unfortunately, there was a hunter hiding on one of the embankments hoping to bag some of these geese.
 We waited patiently, not wanting to disturb the hunter nor the geese.
 After about 10 minutes, the hunter decided he had enough.
 He began his slow walk back towards the entry point.
 As he approached, we crossed the fence toward the geese.
-He was a very friendly man, and told us that while he bagged no geese on that day, the bird watching had been amazing.
+He was a very friendly man and told us that while he bagged no geese on that day, the bird watching had been amazing.
 Birders come in many forms and lines of clothing.
 (A few days after this post, we received inquiries from wildlife officials.
 Apparently, this man was hunting outside of Snow Goose season.
 Yikes.)

 We made our way out to the flock.
 The embankments only got us within a half-mile of the majority of birds, so we got as close as possible, then waited.
 The eagles had been circling back and forth, and we only needed one to flush the group.
 We were not disappointed.
 In a rush of feathers, wings, water, bills, feet, and honks, the flock erupted into the sky.
 The rush of the wind from their wings and the sound of a flock moving in unison created what we will forever describe as a tornadsnow.